 Tracing is available for Broker on all platforms.
-For z/OS, see Administration of Broker Stubs under z/OS in the z/OS administration documentation.
+For z/OS, see Administering Broker Stubs in the z/OS administration documentation.

 To set the kernel trace, see Tracing webMethods EntireX in the platform-specific administration documentation.

 Overview of Supported Transports